LouisJackman/volatile_thunk/README.md

 * $D = Day
 * $SLUGLINE = The article's title, snake cased.

-They are written in Markdown, and have metadata at the start, like the following example on Pelican's website:
+They are written in Markdown, and have metadata at the start like this example from Pelican's website:

 ```markdown
 Title: My super title